-A low-cost, flexible 8051 prototyping board. ble as a kit, provides RS-232 interface, power connector, crystal.
-LED latches, buffers, and wire-wrap area.
-The board can also be used the an optional network interface chip (CY233).
+A low-cost, flexible 8051 prototyping board, available as a kit, provides RS-232 interface, power connector, crystal, LEDs, latches, buffers, and wire-wrap area.
+The board can also be used with an optional network interface chip (CY233).

-The Proto -51 actually contains two 8051 which power, crystal and standard pins wired as required, while the defined pins are available at wire-wrap posts.
-Several 8051 per are buffered and can drive LEDs (16 on the board), but these portains available for any desired prototyping use.
+The Proto -51 actually contains two 8051 sockets with power, crystal and standard pins wired as required, while ail user-defined pins are available at wire-wrap posts.
+Several 8051 ports are buffered and can drive LEDs (16 on the board), but these ports are available for any desired prototyping use.

-If one of the sockets is used for the CY and the interface chip, it is possible to connect many Proto-51 bound in IBM-PC or other host via RS-232C, allowing a unique, discontinuous otyping system to be implemented.
+If one of the sockets is used for the CY233 network interface chip, it is possible to connect many Proto-51 boards to an IBM-PC or other host via RS-232C, allowing a unique, distributed prototyping system to be implemented.

-The 4" x 6" single height Eurocard for the with holes for VME connectors is available for \$170US in key that with the additional CY233 chip will cost you \$245US.
+The 4" x 6" single height Eurocard format board with holes for VME connectors is available for \$170US in kit form.
+The kit with the additional CY233 chip will cost you \$245US.

-Available from Cybernetic Micro Box 3000, San Gregorio, CA 94074 USA.
-Ph.
-(415) 72 - 16 510 - 350 - 5842.
+Available from Cybernetic Micro Systems, P.O.
+Box 3000, San Gregorio, CA 94074 USA.
+Ph: (415) 726-3000.
+Telex 910-350-5842.
+Circle No. 54 on Reader Service Card

-High - Temp Cement
+High-Temp Cement

-Anyone out there in the need of high temperature, heat-resistant cement should look to Sauereisen Cements' inorganic Low Expansion Cement No. 29.
+Anyone out there in the need of high temperature, heat --resistant cement should look to Sauereisen Cements' inorganic Low Expansion Cement No. 29.